CIS565-Fall-2012/Project3-Rasterizer/README.md

 * Perspective Transformation
 * Rasterization through either a scanline or a tiled approach
 * Fragment Shading
-* A Z-depth buffer for storing and depth testing fragments
+* A depth buffer for storing and depth testing fragments
 * Fragment to framebuffer writing
 * A simple lighting/shading scheme, such as Lambert or Blinn-Phong, implemented in the fragment shader